Rickyc14/Apple-Amazon-Google-Analysis/README.md

 <br>
 Back in 2005, when a few of PayPal founders started YouTube, and the platform was still finding its place on the world wide web, its functionalities weren't yet clear to the public.
-However, the potential around it wasn't ignored, and less than two years later Google acquired it for 1.6 billion.
-They go out of their way to be part of the latest technologies, and that kind of attitude enabled them to keep growing.<br><br>
+However, the potential around it wasn't ignored, and less than two years later Google acquired it for $1.6 billion.
+All this to say that they go out of their way to be part of the latest technologies, and that kind of attitude enabled them to keep growing.<br><br>
 <p float="left">
   <img src="/data+plot/GOOG.Rplot.jpeg" width="400" />
   <img src="/data+plot/GOOG1.Rplot.jpeg" width="400" />
 </p>
-<br><br><br>
+<br><br>